dataflows/dataflows.github.io/_posts/2015-05-13-excel_tips.markdown

 image: /assets/article_images/2015-05-13-excel_tips/calculations.jpg
 ---

 Excel is a great software that lets you build tools fast.
-People use spreadsheets on a daily basis to perform calculations or store important data.
-It's cheaper than building a dedicated software to handle those tasks and it's much faster as you don't need to talk to programmers every time a change is needed.
+People use spreadsheets on a daily basis to perform calculations and to store important data.
+It's cheaper than building dedicated software to handle those tasks and it's much faster as you don't need to talk to programmers every time a change is needed.
 However, as a wise man once said, with great power comes great responsibility.
-Internet is full of dreadful stories about big companies losing millions of dollars because of spreadsheet errors ([Spreadsheet mistake costs 100 million](http://blogs.wsj.com/moneybeat/2014/10/16/spreadsheet-mistake-costs-tibco-shareholders-100-million/)).
-So what should we do if we want to avoid mistakes but we want to have a fast solution?
+Internet is full of dreadful stories about big companies losing millions of dollars because of spreadsheet errors ([Spreadsheet mistake costs 100 million](http://blogs.wsj.com/moneybeat/2014/10/16/spreadsheet-mistake-costs-tibco-shareholders-100-million/)) [[może cos tutaj że dla malych firm tez to jest grozne?]].
+So what should we do if we want to avoid mistakes but we want to have an elastic solution that we can adjust immediately?
 Today I’d like to share with you few good practices programmers follow when building software that help them avoid big amount of errors.

 ##Hide and protect cells that have formulas